The United States is changing.

 - How will we address inequities that have been woven into the fabric of our country?

-- How will this demographic shift affect our politics and who is elected to office?
+- How will this demographic shift affect our elected officials and whose interests are championed in our communities?

 - And, how will we live and work together as a community to ensure an inclusive and equitable society?